aksabina/SETBVE/data/README.md

 - **`Uniform/`** – Uniform random selection from the archive.
 - **`NoSelection/`** – No archive selection; only the `Sampler` is active (Explorer disabled).

-### 🔹 Software Under Test (SUTs)
+### 🔹 Function Under Test (FUTs)

-Each strategy folder includes subfolders for SUTs:
+Each strategy folder includes subfolders for FUTs:

 - **Common to all strategies:** `bmi`, `bytecount`, `date`, `circle`
 - **Exclusive to `Uniform/`:** `cld`, `fld`, `fldmod1`, `max`, `power_by_squaring`, `tailjoin` (Julia Base functions)

 ### 🔹 Run Duration

-Each SUT folder contains:
+Each FUT folder contains:

 - **`30 seconds/`** – Short-run data
 - **`600 seconds/`** – Long-run data

-> **Note:** Only *one example run* per configuration, SUT, and duration is included due to space constraints.
+> **Note:** Only *one example run* per configuration, FUT, and duration is included due to space constraints.
 In the full study, each configuration was executed for *20 runs*.
 The complete dataset is available to download: [SETBVE dataset](https://doi.org/10.5281/zenodo.15364606) or can be regenerated using the [SETBVE framework](https://github.com/aksabina/SETBVE/tree/main/framework).

 ---